 When in doubt, start with Sonnet.
 You can always switch the model mid conversation to Opus if you need more depth.

-Using org preferences to shape user behavior
+Using organization instructions to shape user behavior

-Org Preferences let admins inject standing guidance into every Claude conversation across your organization—effectively giving Claude a system prompt that reflects your team's norms, best practices, and guardrails.
+Organization instructions let admins inject standing guidance into every Claude conversation across your organization—effectively giving Claude a system prompt that reflects your team's norms, best practices, and guardrails.
 This is a high-leverage tool for shifting user behavior without adding friction, because the guidance shows up in-product at the moment of use rather than in documentation users have to go find.

 Nudge-against token-intensive output formats.
 If you've noticed proliferation of a particular artifact type (e.g., HTML dashboards being shared in cross-functional threads where a simpler format would do), you can instruct Claude to confirm with the user before generating one.
 This adds a lightweight check without removing the capability entirely.